timdorr/tesla-api/docs/vehicle/commands/misc.md

 ## POST `/api/1/vehicles/{id}/command/remote_boombox`

 {% hint style='info' %}
 Note: this does not seem to be enabled/implemented yet.
-What it does is also a mistery.
+What it does is also a mystery.
 My best guess is that it triggers the selected sound to play on the vehicle's PWS speaker.
 {% endhint %}